Healing from Complex Ptsd

 Global Accreditation: IICT

-Linda is accredited through IICT – The International Institute of Complementary Therapists.
+CPtsd Education is accredited by the International Institute for Complementary Therapists.

 For the first year of training, insurance is available at a $1 annual student rate, providing affordable global cover for the NeuroSynqt™ component of practice during study.